Abhinav08bhatt/taskmgr_cli/readme.md

 - ##### Features added :
     - We can prioritize a task. (low,normal,important)
-    - We can filter the tasks based on their priority.
+    - We can now clear all the tasks with a command.
     - The table format now looks beautiful. (cross-platform)
         - thanks to `rich` library in python